haydenzeller/haydenzeller/README.md

 CS student exploring all there is to know about computers
 ### Fun Facts
 - I use Arch, btw
-- I maintain a large homelab
-- I like tinkering with hardware and building custom PCs
-- I love learning new programming languages and frameworks
 <!--
 **haydenzeller/haydenzeller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.